goombalab/goombalab.github.io/_posts/2025-07-01-tradeoffs.md

 There are a number of implications here that most LLM researchers I've talked to find surprising.

 The first thing to note is that the SSM performs *much* better than the FLOP-matched Transformer.
-This might not seem surprising to many because byte sequences are much longer than BPE-token sequences, and the quadratic complexity of Transformers kicks in.
+This might not seem that surprising because byte sequences are much longer than BPE-token sequences, and the quadratic complexity of Transformers kicks in.

 But as I said earlier, the weakness of Transformers is not (just) about efficiency, but about modeling power.
-And what's notable about this plot (in particular, focusing on global attention) is that **when matching for *data* instead of compute, allowing the Transformer to use many more FLOPs, the SSM still outperforms it consistently**!<d-footnote>This plot is the result after we specifically tuned for the global Transformer baseline; In other settings (e.g. different combinations of network width/depth/optimizer hyperparameters), there was a much larger gap between Mamba and global attention.</d-footnote>
+And what's notable about this plot (in particular, focusing on global attention) is that **when matching for *data* instead of compute, allowing the Transformer to use many more FLOPs, the SSM still outperforms it consistently**!<d-footnote>This plot is the result after we specifically tuned for the global Transformer baseline; in other settings (e.g. different combinations of network width/depth/optimizer hyperparameters), there was a much larger gap between Mamba and global attention.</d-footnote>

 For contrast: if we compared these models on the *exact same data, but tokenized*<d-footnote>This experiment used sequences of 8k characters, which would be roughly 2k tokens long, a standard length for LLMs where we understand the empirical performance of different backbones well.</d-footnote>, their perplexity curves would look approximately the same (or the Transformer would be slightly better), and their FLOPs would also be similar.
 So keeping the *same models* and the *same data*, but simply untokenizing the inputs, simultaneously **lets the Transformer use much more compute** but also **decreases its performance relative to the SSM**.

+As one consequence: I'll go out on a limb and say that perhaps one of the reasons that tokenization has been so difficult to remove has been the over-reliance on Transformers.

 {% include figure.liquid loading="eager" path="assets/img/2025-07-08-tradeoffs/dna_scaling.png" %}